-In short, in this post we will try to see how it is possible to make an inventory of open ports in an IP or range of IPs, and even identify the technology under an open port, when this is possible.
 Basically this post is going to focus on the use of a fantastic and essential tool, nmap.
-Although it is a tool typically used in Linux (and of course included in the reference suite that I use in these posts, Kali), compilations for other operating systems can already be found.
+Although it is a tool typically used in Linux (and of course included in the reference suite I use in these posts, Kali), you can already find compilations for other operating systems.

-The Open Source nmap tool allows us to perform network and port scans, being able to scan a single destination, a range, a list of IPs… Based on TCP, UDP, ICMP, SCTP requests, etc. and incorporates various scanning techniques.
-We recommend in general to refresh some knowledge about transport protocols, for example remembering how the establishment of a TCP connection works with the negotiation in three steps: first, SYN type call from the client to a port, RST response if the port is closed or SYN-ACK if it is open, and the ACK from the client to the server to complete the process.
-Nmap will rely on these types of messages to determine if a port is listening or not at the destination.
-Sometimes this cannot be used, or is detected by the remote server, and there are other alternatives for scanning.
+We recommend in general to refresh some knowledge about transport protocols, for example by remembering how the establishment of a TCP connection works with negotiation in three steps: first, SYN-type call from the client to a port, RST response if the port is closed or SYN-ACK if it is open, and the ACK from the client to the server to complete the process. nmap will rely on these types of messages to determine whether or not a port is listening on the destination.

-General syntax
+General syntax and first scan

 nmap [ ...] [ ] { }

-We can execute the following command:
+We execute the command:

 nmap 45.33.49.119